A simple and delicious tomato relish recipe, perfect for keeping in the fridge or to give as gifts. Recipe with step-by-step photos.

 - Yield: 1 to 1 1/2 cups

-- During this time, gently break down any tomatoes with a wooden spoon and stir the mixture from to time to prevent it from sticking to the pan and burning.
+- During this time, gently break down any tomatoes with a wooden spoon and stir the mixture from to time to prevent it from sticking to the bottom of the pan.

 - Once the mixture has thickened, taste for seasoning.
 You may want to add some more sugar or more vinegar.